 The assessment report shall be reviewed after a maximum period of three years.

 - D.2.3.
-The assessment report shall be communicated to the UNECE secretariat upon request. - D.2.4.
+The assessment report shall be communicated to the UNECE secretariat and to the Contracting Parties upon request. - D.2.4.
 The Approval Authority which acts as a Technical Service shall demonstrate compliance through documentary evidence.